 For Ages 1 – 5

-Tom Burnett and Lynn Roselli of stART Studios suggest building a Cardboard Story Wheel with a color– instead of words– in each section.
-Early learners are understanding the world through their senses.
-Spinning a spinner helps develop their fine motor skills.
-Playing a game with a first, middle, and last step helps develop their cognitive memory.
-Encourage the child you’re working with to spin a color and color-match with the art-making materials you’ve provided.
+Tom Burnett and Lynn Roselli of stART Studio suggest building a Cardboard Story Wheel with a color — instead of words — in each section.
+Early learners are understanding the world through their senses and spinning a spinner helps develop their fine motor skills.
+Playing a game with a first, middle, and last step also helps develop cognitive memory.
+Encourage the child you’re working with to spin a color and color-match with the art-making materials you’ve provided!

 As a Drop-In Activity

-When CMA was asked to participate in our neighborhood SoHo Block Party, Associate Programming Director Kirsten McNally made three social spinners to prompt families at our art-making station.
+When CMA was asked to participate in our neighborhood SoHo Block Party, Associate Director of Programming Kirsten McNally made three social spinners to prompt families at our art-making station.
 Participants were encouraged to interpret these prompts however they felt, and perform an artistic action in their community.
 It was a great community-building activity, and we saw so many neighbors connecting to help their children complete these social tasks.
-Tasks included “Write a poem for a neighbor”, and “Make a card for a community helper”.
+Tasks included “Write a poem for a neighbor,” and “Make a card for a community helper.”